Setting up App Blocking with ScreenCoach on iOS - The Complete Guide

 This means, there will be no restrictions and all apps will be using during the usage of this Mode.

-Mode > Allow Some Apps
+Mode > Allow Some Apps only

 You can also whitelist apps and allow just some of the apps to be accessed by your children.
 This can be done with the following steps: